gravitational/teleport/docs/4.2/aws_terraform_guide.md

 We deploy Grafana along with every Terraform deployment and automatically make stats on cluster usage available.
 This variable sets up the password for the Grafana `admin` user.
-The Grafana web UI is served on the same subdomain as specified above in `route53_domain` on port 8443.
+The Grafana web UI is served on the same subdomain as specified above in [`route53_domain`](#route53_domain) on port 8443.

-With the variables set in this example, it would be available on https://cluster.example.com:8443
+With the variables set in this example, it would be available on https://teleport.example.com:8443

-If you do not change this from the default (`CHANGE_THIS_VALUE`), then it will be set to a random value and written to AWS SSM as `grafana_pass` - you will need to query this value from SSM.
+If you do not change this from the default (`CHANGE_THIS_VALUE`), then it will be set to a random value for security.
+As such, we recommend setting this to a known value.

 ### use_acm